+Limited Actions

-Limited Actions For each action being solely provided to one or more unduplicated student group(s), provide an explanation of (1) the unique identified need(s) of the unduplicated student group(s) being served, (2) how the action is designed to address the identified need(s), and (3) how the effectiveness of the action in improving outcomes for the unduplicated student group(s) will be measured.
+For each action being solely provided to one or more unduplicated student group(s), provide an explanation of (1) the unique identified need(s) of the unduplicated student group(s) being served, (2) how the action is designed to address the identified need(s), and (3) how the effectiveness of the action in improving outcomes for the unduplicated student group(s) will be measured.

-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 3.1 English Learner Program Limited group: EL Identified needs: Additional interventions and support in the area of English Learners has been identified as a need by analyzing the English Learner Progress Indicator on the CA School Dashboard.
-The school recognizes that more needs to be done to meet or exceed the state average.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 3.1 English Learner Program Limited group: EL Identified needs: Additional interventions and support in the area of English Learners has historically been a prioritized need.
+The school recognizes that more needs to be done to meet or exceed the state average for this group.
 The EL subgroup identified need is to move them toward redesignation through a number of means.
 Using the ELD curriculum with fidelity is the priority of the charter, as the students need to have this instruction for 30 minutes on each school day.
 The charter has hired an expert to assist with further teacher development and adopt new curricula and supplements.
 The Assessment and Accountability Department has also developed a data plan whereby the results of all assessments will be analyzed by student, class, and fluency grouping (based on ELPAC).
-3c English Learner Program 3d Redesignation (RFEP) rate 3.4 Mifi Internet Connection / Homeless Foster Liaison Limited group: EL, foster, low-income Identified needs: Many years ago, the teachers reported that there were some students who did not have internet access at home.
-During COVID, a survey was developed and it was found to be true that EL, foster, and low-income students were the subgroups that were most likely to need this resource.
-The charter has continued to provide MiFis for these families to ensure that the students in the home have internet access for their educational needs.
+Ensuring the ELD curriculum is relevant, standards-based, and at the students' language level will help move students toward fluency.
+The additional staff support will ensure that teachers are 3c English Learner Program 3d Redesignation (RFEP) rate 3.4 Mifi Internet Connection / Homeless Foster Liaison Limited group: EL, foster, low-income Identified needs: Historically, EL, foster, and low-income students are the subgroups that are most likely to need this resource.
+The charter provides MiFis for these families to ensure that the students in the home have internet access for their educational needs.
 The MiFi initiative allows students who do not have reliable internet access at home to obtain this device.
 The device allows up to five individuals to be on at one time, so if it is a multiple-student home, all can be assured to be able to access their instructional materials 24/7, regardless of program.
 In 2024-25 all families who were eligible (EL, foster, and low-income) had the option of receiving a MiFi device; 100% of requests made were fulfilled.
 3g MiFi distribution inventory